sensordesign/Erasmus-Air-Quality-Sensor-ESP32/README.md

 ## Before Compiling and uploading to Arduino
 Create 2 files named credentials.h and credentials.cpp and put them in src/confidentials/
-The asterisk is where you should input your own information Those files need to be created using the following structures
+The asterisk is where you should input your own information Those files need to be created using the structures indicated below Also include the libraries for the sensors and modify any eventual difference in pinout structures
 ### credentials.cpp
 ```
 #include "credentials.h"